nivheled/NBA-Injury-Based-Prediction/Data Scraping/Bankerim/README.md

 # Bankerim
-Bankerim is an Israeli website that contains historical data regarding sports betting data in Israel.
+Bankerim is an Israeli website that contains historical data regarding sports betting in Israel.
 An interesting feature that the website contains is the betting line change every 5 minutes.
 This is an important feature of our project.

 we use selenium to collect the data: